Yes. We are a 501(c)(3) non-profit and donations made to GoodLife Programs & Activities or the Centennial Senior Center are tax deductible.

 Yes, as long as you live in New Hampshire part of the year.

 Yes!
 Our parking area and center are on the same level and there are no stairs, we also have ADA bathrooms.
 We also have a dedicated parking space for those with disabilities.

 GoodLife has some weights used in conjunction with specific classes.
 There are no exercise machines or other types of exercise equipment.

 No. However, we are hoping to have regularly scheduled classes for which you can bring in your portable computer and learn everything from the basics to more advanced computer skills.
 We have free Wifi internet for your convenience.

 No, we are not a congregate meal site and do not do daily lunches.
-However, we do luncheon socials and "Lunch & Learn" programs several times a month.
-Advance registration is required.

 The Centennial Senior Center (GoodLife Programs and Activities) is a fun place to be.
 There are various affordable programs offered including exercise classes, Senior Wellness, gardening hints, computer classes, art and painting classes, and guest speakers on many informative subjects.
 If you enjoy traveling but have no one to go with, many fun bus trips are offered, and reasonable.
 There is something for everyone, so stop by when you can.
 You will be happy while you are there.